 Streamlabs is a leading software full of tools and features for gamers and content creators.
 Whether it’s a Logo Maker, Video Editor, or Intro Maker, they provide a comprehensive set of tools to produce engaging content.
 Streamlabs Desktop is available at no cost and is one of the most intuitive yet powerful options in the gaming sector.
-Not only does it provide solid video and screen sharing quality, but it allows you monetize streams with Donations and Alerts included.
+Not only does it provide solid video and screen sharing quality, but it allows you to monetize streams with Donations and Alerts included.

 OBS StudioFree and open source, OBS Studio is built for creators to record and stream.
 With OBS you can stream straight to Twitch, YouTube, Facebook and many other platforms - including simulcasting (streaming to multiple platforms at the same time).
 It’s an amazing option if you want to capture games at high level quality, especially if you’re an advanced user.

 XSplit Broadcaster is a live streaming tool for Windows users that lets you stream and record - if you own a Premium license 4K 60fps becomes available.
-Not to mention, you can go live to several platforms simultaneously.
+Not to mention, you can go live on several platforms simultaneously.
 It comes with some nice features like Preview Editor and scene transitions.